 We’ve visited Key West many times and have done most of the “touristy” things around the island.
-Our last visit, we checked out one of the last places we hadn’t visited yet, the Key West Cemetery.
+During our last visit, we checked out one of the last places we hadn’t visited yet, the Key West Cemetery.
 The cemetery isn’t a typical tourist attraction; there isn’t even anywhere for you to pay to get in.
-That is, if you can manage to find the entrance in the first place.
+That is, if you can manage to find the entrance in the first place…

 It’s important to remember this is a real cemetery, still used by the people of Key West.
 While you are walking around following your map looking for gravestones, keep in mind that these plots are all the resting place of someone’s loved ones.
 Try to keep the conversations down and be respectful.